-As SquashFS matures and adds features to reduce CPU impact (such as a whitelist of commonly-accessed files that shouldn't be compressed), the Android team will continue to evaluate SquashFS and then offer recommendations to device manufacturers.
+As SquashFS matures and adds features to reduce CPU impact (such as a whitelist of commonly-accessed files that shouldn't be compressed), we will continue to evaluate it and offer recommendations to device manufacturers.

 How did you halve the size of the system partition without SquashFS?

 Applications are stored in .apk files, which are actually ZIP archives.
 Each .apk file has inside it one or more .dex files containing portable Dalvik bytecode.
-An .odex file (optimized .dex) lives separately from the apk file and can contain machine code specific to the device.
-If an odex file is available, Android can run applications at ahead-of-time compiled speeds without having to wait for the code to be compiled each time the application is launched.
-An odex file isn't strictly necessary: Android can actually run the .dex code directly via interpretation or Just-In-Time (JIT) compilation, but an odex file provides the best combination of launch speed and run-time speed if space is available.
+An .odex file (optimized .dex) lives separately from the .apk file and can contain machine code specific to the device.
+If an .odex file is available, Android can run applications at ahead-of-time compiled speeds without having to wait for the code to be compiled each time the application is launched.
+An .odex file isn't strictly necessary: Android can actually run the .dex code directly via interpretation or Just-In-Time (JIT) compilation, but an .odex file provides the best combination of launch speed and run-time speed if space is available.

 |.so (native C/C++ code)||202162479 bytes||7.3%|